V-Lev.15-S

 … equivocal

-… His answer was equivocal, leaving everyone confused.
+… Her response was equivocal, leaving everyone uncertain.

 … equivocal